The most rigorous way to learn programming

 What programming language(s) do you use?

-Our Algorithms Intensive uses a language-agnostic subset of JavaScript we call FoundationScript.
+Our algorithms curriculum uses a language-agnostic subset of JavaScript we call FoundationScript.
 We do this because we want our students to learn algorithms in a way that is broadly applicable and not language-dependent.

-Our Web Development Labs use standard JavaScript.
-It’s not possible to use FoundationScript here because interacting with third-party code is unavoidable in web development.
+Our web development curriculum uses standard JavaScript.
+It’s not possible to use FoundationScript because interacting with third-party code is unavoidable in web development.

 When are the weekly sessions?